microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

     }
 }
 ```
 The configuration of the project is now done.
-Click Make and Program Device and your Q84 should be ready to send and receive CAN messages.
+Click Make and Program Device and the Q84 is ready to send and receive CAN messages.
+[This guide](https://bitbucket.microchip.com/projects/EBE/repos/pic18f56q71-cnano-adccc-differential-reading-mplab-mcc/browse/README.md?at=3a57907c3485ba069d8631c96d28ff7ce8935456) shows how to make and program a device for the first time if needed.

 ## Operation

-On Power up, the code will periodically transmit messages with an ID of 0x100 and 8 bytes of data (data = 0x0011223344556677) every 1 second.
+On Power-up, the code will periodically transmit messages with an ID of 0x100 and 8 bytes of data (data = 0x0011223344556677) every 1s.

 ![CAN Periodic Transmission Image](images/can_messages.png)

-Sending the Q84 a message with an ID of 0x111 will cause the device to respond with an echo frame with an ID of 0x222 and identical data frames
+Sending the Q84 a message with an ID of 0x111 will cause the device to respond with an echo frame with an ID of 0x222 and identical data frames.

 ![CAN Echo Transmisson Image](images/can_echo.png)

-Sending a message with an ID of 0x585 will set the on-board LED to change to the value of the first bit (1 = on, 0 = 0ff)
+Sending a message with an ID of 0x585 will set the on-board LED to change to the value of the first bit (1 = on, 0 = 0ff).

 ![CAN Activities](images/can_led.png)

 ## Summary

-This demo gives basic examples of using MCC to perform CAN FD bit rate setup, message transmission, and message reception with both filtering and interrupt-driven responses.
+This demo gives a basic example of using MCC to perform CAN FD bit rate setup, message transmission and message reception with both filtering and interrupt-driven responses.